wzdlc1996/HugoSource/content/Artic/physics/timeReversal/index.md

 D(s(t)) &\rightarrow D'(s'(t')) = D'(T(s(-t)))
 \end{aligned}.$$

 For the same reason of time reversal on state, $D'$ can not determined yet.
 However, in many cases, $D$ describes how to find the flow in the tangent space of state space.
 This external rule should be left invariant under time reversal.
 For example, in classical mechanics, $D$ is related to the gradient of Hamiltonian with a symplectic matrix.
 The matrix is invariant while the Hamiltonian and its derivative is not.
-Another example is the Quantum mechanics, $D(s)$ is $\hat H \ket{\psi}$, in which $\hat H$ will changed while such linear form does not.
+Another example is the Quantum mechanics, $D(s)$ is $\hat H \ket{\psi}$, in which $\hat H$ will change while such the linear form does not.

 The theory has time reversal symmetry means these two terms under time reversal are still equal such that the form of EOM holds.
 In a word, the theory with one symmetry means the form of its equation of motion is invariant under the corresponding operation.